jhugman/overidify/README.md

 ```
 environment-ios-production.js
+environment-production.js
+environment-ios.js
 ```
-is only selected in the case of:
+In the case of:
 ```
 PLATFORM=ios FLAVOR=production browserify -o bundle.js lib/app.js
 ```
+the file selected will have both `ios` and `production` modifiers.

 ### Adding new rules
 Adding a rule to the existing rules exposes a new way of slicing the filesystem.